elkhorn360/ngx-image-viewer/README.md

  * Started using Material as default for the buttons and icons, instead of Font-awesome;
  * Made it possible to use SafeUrl and SafeResourceUrl as source;
  * Made it possible to disable dragging (`allowDrag`);
+ * Made the wheel zoom work only when ctrl is pressed, to follow the way other viewers work, such as Adobe Reader (the config `wheelZoom` was renamed to `allowCtrlWheelZoom` as well);
  * Fixed the runtime error caused by screenfull;
  * Fixed some build errors that showed up after we updated ng-packagr (errors related to private properties that were being used in the template, and also to callbacks with the wrong signature);
  * Fixed a bug that happened when a user was in fullscreen mode, and exited by pressing "ESC"; when doing so, the user would need to press the fullscreen button twice to activate it again.